 - Understand how and when we may help.
 Read the Consular Services Charter.

-- What to do if you're overseas and need help.
-See information about crisis and emergencies overseas.
+- If you're overseas and need help, see information about crisis and emergencies overseas.

 - Read the 'safety' and 'laws' sections of the travel advisory for each of your destinations.
 Understand what each advice level means.